 What you need to know

 APR ranges for SunTrust auto loans are tiered according to the amount you want to borrow and the length of your loan.
-The lowest APR range is 3.49% to 9.49% for a loan between $10,000 and $24,999 when you buy a new or used vehicle through a dealership.
+The APR range is as low as 2.49% for a loan between $10,000 and $24,999 when you buy a new or used vehicle through a dealership.
 However, if you have been offered a lower rate by another lender, SunTrust Bank will offer a rate .10 percentage points less than the rate you were approved for.
 You must be able to show evidence of approval, though.

 Loan terms are flexible with the minimum length of borrowing 24 months.
 Although loan terms can be as long as 84 months, a lengthier loan can cost you more in interest.